Bowie375/csapp/README.md

 # csapp
 ---
 ## what is this lab used for ?
-I created this repository while I was finishing labs for class CS : APP.
+I created this repository while I was finishing labs for class ICS.
 It's basically a record of my learning experience.
 ## how can I use it ?
 Every branch of this repository is a seperate lab, and I have included my own answer there.
 You can fork anyone of them to get started.
 ## can I fork these labs for other use ?